codewind-resources/rogue-cloud/docs/Developing-VisualStudioCode-on-Microclimate.md

-## Play Rogue Cloud from Visual Studio Code
+## Play Rogue Cloud using Microclimate Visual Studio Code Tools

 ### A) Install Visual Studio Code
 - If you already have Visual Studio Code installed, skip to the next scction